-Some removals firms will have a team member qualified to undertake these types of moves, so ask in advance and be prepared to pay for the extra service.
+Some removal companies will have a team member qualified to undertake these types of moves, so ask in advance and be prepared to pay for the extra service.

 Pay special attention to your appliance for the first wash after it has been installed in its new location; so that you can be sure the move has not caused it to leak.

 It is not advisable to try to connect or disconnect an oven yourself, especially if it is gas-powered.
 Get the help of a qualified engineer to make sure that this is done safely.